 With an 'always on' digital life, technology has made us available for work 24/7.
 People spend more than ten hours looking at screens every day, so carving out time for ourselves and our families has become more important than ever.

 To regain control of your schedule, it is essential to focus on what truly matters both at work and in your personal life.
 With time blocking, you can set time aside for personal activities.
 A well-balanced work week with adequate downtime built-in can help you become more productive and have a higher impact at work.

 Why time blocking and project management go hand in hand

-Create a time blocking schedule so you can easily designate specific days and times for meeting with your project team.
-In turn, your team members can begin filling in the rest of their calendars around those meetings with blocks of distraction-free time where they can focus without fear of interruption.
+Create a time-blocking schedule to designate specific days and times for meeting with your project team.
+This allows team members to fill in the rest of their weeks with blocks of distraction-free time where they can focus without fear of interruption.

-Of course, as the PM, it’s your responsibility to enforce the time blocking strategy by not dropping in on team members in the midst of a creative time block or calling unexpected, unscheduled meetings.
+As the PM, you can support the time-blocking strategy by not dropping in on team members amid a creative time block or calling for unexpected, unscheduled meetings.

-What’s more, time blocking software can help you refine your schedule by tracking how long it takes to complete certain tasks that you repeat on a routine basis.
-When you know how long it realistically takes you to complete those tasks, you’ll be able to more effectively schedule them in the future.
-Additionally, with the right software in place, you can set sprint timers to let you know when it’s time to take a break or move to the next task.
+When you know how long it takes you to complete those tasks, you’ll be able to schedule them more effectively in the future.
+Additionally, with the right software in place, you can set sprint timers to know when to take a break or move to the next task.

 How to use Wrike for time management and time blocking